PMACS/scenic_oracle_enhanced_adapter/README.md

     $ bundle

-The add a Scenic initializer (or modify your existing initializer) to make Scenic use this adapter:
+Then add a Scenic initializer (or modify your existing initializer) to make Scenic use this adapter:

 ```
 # config/initializers/scenic.rb